-Discover the process of utilizing living organisms and/or biologically- derived materials to produce biomolecules and material (such as vaccines, proteins, vitamins, bioplastics, and supplements) for applications in agriculture, the food and beverage industry, medicine, pharmacy, energy production, and many more areas.
+Discover the process of utilizing living organisms and/or biologically- derived materials to produce biomolecules and material (such as vaccines, proteins, vitamins, bioplastics, and supplements) for applications in agriculture, the food and beverage industry, medicine, pharmacy, energy production, and more.

 Gain an understanding of the biomanufacturing industry, its scope, requirements, and applications.
-In addition to theoretical discussions, the course involves hands-on laboratory procedures
+In addition to theoretical discussions, the course involves hands-on laboratory procedures.

 Eligibility